esxr/the-software-process/README.md

-# CSSE 3012 Notes
+# The Software Process
-Quickly search for information in the subject.
+Quickly search for information about The Software Process.
 Better understanding and knowledge retention.

 ![](images/usage.png)